livewire/livewire/docs/downloads.md

 File downloads in Livewire work much the same as in Laravel itself.
-For the most part, you can use any Laravel download utility inside a Livewire component, and it should work as expected.
+Typically, you can use any Laravel download utility inside a Livewire component and it should work as expected.

-It's worth noting, however, that under the hood, file downloads are handled differently than in a standard Laravel application.
-In Livewire, the file's contents are base 64 encoded, sent to the frontend, and decoded back into binary to be downloaded directly from the client.
+However, behind the scenes, file downloads are handled differently than in a standard Laravel application.
+When using Livewire, the file's contents are Base64 encoded, sent to the frontend, and decoded back into binary to be downloaded directly from the client.

 ## Basic usage

 Triggering a file download in Livewire is as simple as returning a standard Laravel download response.

-Here's an example of a `ShowInvoice` component that contains a "Download" button to download the invoice PDF:
+Below is an example of a `ShowInvoice` component that contains a "Download" button to download the invoice PDF:

 ```php
 <?php